au-ts/libmicrokitco/README.md

 ### Overview
 `libmicrokitco` is a cooperative user-land multithreading library with a FIFO scheduler for use within Microkit.
 In essence, it allow mapping of multiple cothreads onto one kernel thread of a PD.
-Then, one or more cothreads can wait (block) for an incoming notification from a channel or another cothread to return, while some cothreads are blocked, another cothread can execute.
+Then, one or more cothreads can wait/block for an incoming notification from a channel or another cothread to return, while some cothreads are blocked, another cothread can execute.

 ### Scheduling
 All ready cothreads are placed in a queue, the cothread at the front will be resumed by the scheduler when it is invoked.
 Cothreads should yield judiciously during long running computation to ensure other cothreads are not starved of CPU time.